-There were also twin brothers who looked like they still lived with their mom.
-They either loved the polyester pants they received from their grandfather or they bought them at the goodwill store.
-Many people buy clothes from Goodwill and make a cool throwback style.
-This was not how Mike and Gary Barnsworth bought their clothing.
+Then there were the twin brothers who looked like they still lived with their mom.
+They either loved the polyester pants they received from their grandfather or they bought them at the Goodwill store for that cool throwback style.
+When it came to Mike and Gary Barnsworth’s clothing, neither was true.
 They looked malnourished, hardly said a word, and Declan later learned they did still live with their mother.

-The sixth character seemed a little out of place among the group of misfits.
-Amber Starr attended the group and intensely studied and talked about every area of the Flat Earth Theory.
-Mostly “scientific types” inhabited these kinds of meetings but Amber, 5’3″ and in Declan’s mind, a twin of Shania Twain, participated as much as anyone else.
-At 25, the group designated her the “baby” but when she spoke, every eye fixated on her.
+The sixth member seemed a little out of place among the misfits.
+Amber Starr intensely studied and talked about every aspect of Flat Earth theory.
+Whereas mostly “scientific types” attended these kinds of meetings including her father Adam, Amber, five foot three and in Declan’s mind a twin of Shania Twain, participated as much as anyone else.
+At twenty-five, the group designated her the “baby.”
+When she spoke, however, every eye fixated on her.

-Declan’s attitude toward her was not indifferent, as he found himself smitten by her confidence.
-When the group dismissed for the evening, he longed for her to stick around and talk to him about the theory and whatever else was on her mind.
-He couldn’t tell whether or not she had an interest in him.
-She knew he was married, but he had been hit on enough by the moms at his school to know that didn’t always matter.
+Declan’s attitude toward her was no different.
+He found himself smitten by her confidence.
+When the group dismissed for the evening, he longed for her to stick around and talk to him about the theory, or whatever else was on her mind.
+He couldn’t tell whether she had an interest in him.
+She knew he was married, but Declan had been hit on enough times by the moms at his school to know that didn’t always matter.

-After a few months, Declan wanted to make a move on Amber, smitten by infatuation, yet he understood the consequences to be endured if he stepped into such a relationship.
-He believed in God, and even claimed to love him, but Grace was going crazy and in the last year, the connection with Amber felt so strong, he tricked himself into believing that God wanted them together.
-If he took that step however, and it was not reciprocated, it could end up making things awkward at the group and ruin some good friendships.
+After a few months, smitten by infatuation, Declan wanted to make a move on Amber, yet understood the consequences if he stepped into such a thing.
+He believed in God, and even claimed to love him, but Grace was going crazy and in the last year his connection with Amber felt so strong.
+He convinced himself that God wanted them together.
+If it was not reciprocated, it would end up making things awkward at the group, and ruin some good friendships.
 To say nothing of what would happen if Grace found out.

-So he decided to do nothing.
-That option left him unfulfilled and longing, but in the end it kept him safe from making an unwise decision.
-He continued wanting her, and doing nothing about those desires.
+So, he continued wanting her, but doing nothing about those desires.
+That left him unfulfilled and longing, but in the end kept him safe from making a stupid decision.
 This routine worked everywhere except the shower.

-I guess it’s wrong to say he did nothing because he did throw himself into his Flat Earth “studies”.
-He went to the library every Tuesday after work, met with the group at 7:00, then studied until closing at 10.
-He had to be home by at least 10:35 so Grace could get to work.
-On the nights he wasn’t at the library he usually stayed in his home office or played with the boys.
-Communication froze between them as she continued to struggle.
-He knew the remedy, but she never listened.
+I guess it’s wrong to say he did nothing because Declan threw himself into his Flat Earth “studies.”
+He went to the library every Tuesday after work, met with the group at seven, then studied on his own until closing at ten.

 The three major tenants of the treaty were: The countries would ensure that the legal status of the continent’s independence remained unchanged; that scientific cooperation continued; and that all exploration done in Antarctica was for peaceful purposes only.